 From the article:

-“And it’s unlikely any messaging—from military, financial and medical experts—about the real security, economic or health risks associated with global warming and climate change will change their mind.”
+[I]t’s unlikely any messaging—from military, financial and medical experts—about the real security, economic or health risks associated with global warming and climate change will change [federal leadership's] mind.

-According to the article, businesses are stepping in to fill this leadership void.
-It cites over 360 companies signing a statement last November urging elected US leaders to address climate change while also pledging to become carbon neutral companies in just 35 years.
+According to the article, businesses are stepping up to the plate.
+Over 360 companies signed a statement last November urging elected U.S. leaders to address climate change, while also pledging to become carbon-neutral companies in just 35 years.
 The triple bottom line of sustainable development for these businesses is proving to be socially, environmentally and financially profitable.

 Also from the article:

 Integrating climate change and business strategy is not the complete answer to meeting carbon emission reduction goals, but it’s a significant step.
-And as the article observes, leading companies in alternative energy may be America’s best hope for the next four years for reducing greenhouse gases.
+And, as the article observes, leading companies in alternative energy may be America’s best hope in the next four years for reducing greenhouse gases.